Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 ### Performance Issues

-The app may experience slow performance and timeout after 30 seconds for two reasons: memory usage exceeds our basic Heroku plan's limits (426 MB versus the 300-500 MB limit), and the eco Heroku plan automatically shuts down apps that require more than 30 seconds to initialize.
+The app may experience slow performance during initial startup due to the external model download process.
+The 561MB RandomForest model is downloaded from Google Drive on first access, which may take 30-60 seconds depending on network conditions.

 ### Current Solutions

-We've tried making the app smaller by removing unnecessary files and limiting what we install, but it's slightly to large for the Heroku eco plan.
-While upgrading our Heroku plan would help, it's financially not feasible at the time.
+We've implemented an external model storage solution using Google Drive and the gdown library.
+This approach keeps the deployment package lightweight while providing access to the full 561MB RandomForest model.
+The system includes intelligent caching and fallback mechanisms to ensure reliable operation.